UladzimirYahorau/uladzimiryahorau.github.io/_posts/2019-12-25-First-post.md

 ---
 layout: post
 comments: true
-title: "First Post"
+title: "Book review: Atomic Habits by James Clear"
 date: 2017-08-20 00:23:00
-tags: math probability machine-learning optimization statistics cool-stuff
-image: "GAN.png"
+tags: self-developement
 ---

-> This is the first test post of this blog.
+> In his book James Clear describes a structured and clear way to build good habits and break bad ones.
+This post is my summary of the ideas described in this book.

 <!--more-->